mogbee/workaround-run-cordova-ios-simulator-to-windows-from-macos-using-visual-studio/README.md

 Click "OK" and connect to your mac OS.
 You can see log via login terminal.

-Run your Cordova project, target iOS.
+Run your Cordova project targeting iOS.

+Don't forget to add settings for iOS to build.json.

 ![build-ios](build-ios.PNG)